sitano/sitano.github.io/cv.md

 Workato makes one of the best no-code automation platforms.

+I have developed in-house MariaDB cluster based on Galera with BYOK encryption-at-rest with Rust and C++, internal sandboxes for user unsafe code based on in-house Linux containers and gVisor.
+Additionally, I worked on optimizing memory footprint and performance of Ruby VM.

 Projects: internal database (Rust & MariaDB & AWS).
           it is an internal product like Airtable or NocoDB. in-house Linux containers from scratch for alive Ruby processes.